kalooshfv/MID-tourism/README.md

 ## FAQ? :
 ###### What is MID Tourism?
-MID Tourism is a **one stop web app** for those who want to take a break and enjoy travelling.
+MID Tourism is a **one stop web app** for those who want to take a break and enjoy travelling, yet struggle with the technicalities of getting your daily needs when arriving at your location of leisure.
+MID Tourism aims to make your trip the easiest it has ever been,

 ###### What are the features available on MID Tourism?
 MID Tourism provides you many features: ⤵️